samrocketman/yml-install-files/docs/shell-scripting.md

 > Note: the value of `${arch}` should be considered after variable translation.
 > This example assumes no translation.

+### `redirect` shell script

+This is an extremely early executing script.
+The only field you can reliably check is the version number environment variable `${version}`.

+See [scala example][scala] which will redirect based on version number.

 [bash]: https://www.gnu.org/software/bash/manual/html_node/Shell-Expansions.html
+[scala]: docs/examples/scala.yml